Nipunvardhan-Naredla/lang16-detector/README.md

   A lightweight pytorch model that can classify 16 different languages

  ### Table of Contents
 - Intro
+- Model
 - Datasets
 - Training
+- Possible Errors

 ---

 ### Intro
-  lang16-detector is a extermly lightweight pytorch model, that can classify these 16 languages:
+  lang16-detector is a extremely lightweight pytorch model, that can classify these 16 languages:
   - Catalan
   - Danish
   - German